needle-mirror/com.unity.xr.arfoundation/Documentation~/cpu-camera-image.md

             false);
     }

-    // Copy the image data into the texture m_Texture.LoadRawTextureData(rawData);
+    // Copy the image data into the texture. m_Texture.LoadRawTextureData(rawData);
     m_Texture.Apply();